ezeoleaf/awesome-golang-repositories/README.md

 [gopass](https://github.com/gopasspw/gopass): The slightly more awesome standard unix password manager for teams
 [primitive](https://github.com/fogleman/primitive): Reproducing images with geometric primitives.
 [cloud-on-k8s](https://github.com/elastic/cloud-on-k8s): Elastic Cloud on Kubernetes
 [comply](https://github.com/strongdm/comply): Compliance automation framework, focused on SOC2
+[azure-sdk-for-go](https://github.com/Azure/azure-sdk-for-go): This repository is for active development of the Azure SDK for Go.
+For consumers of the SDK we recommend visiting our public developer docs at: